MobinaSafarirad/MobinaSafarirad/README.md

 Software engineering student focused on artificial intelligence, machine learning, and software engineering.

-I enjoy understanding how systems work—from algorithms and data to the software that brings them to life.
+I enjoy understanding how systems work from algorithms and data to the software that brings them to life.
 Most of my repositories reflect what I'm building and learning through hands-on projects rather than tutorials.

 ## Interests: